raphael-isvelin/cq_enclosure_builder/README.md

 If contributing, `<category>` should match the sub-folder, otherwise, it can be anything. `<part_type>` represents the reference of your component (e.g. `PBS 11-A`).

-If there's no category matching your part, it's not an issue: a new build method `PartsFactory#build_<your new category>` will automatically be added to the factory.
+If there's no category matching your part, it's not an issue: a new build method [PartsFactory](#api-reference-parts-factory)'s' `build_<your new category>` will automatically be added to the factory.
 (If contributing, simply create a new sub-package in the folder mentioned above.)

 You'll now be able to use your part:
 ```